Sigma Delta Tau has assembled a selection of programming ideas to support chapters.

 Additional programs will be added as they become available.

-InveSDT in Yourself: Part 1
+InveSDT in Yourself: Financial Literacy

 Sigma Delta Tau’s InveSDT in Yourself: Financial Literacy workshop provides collegians training that helps promote financial independence.
 This 90-minute program teaches participants how to focus on their own financial fitness, including managing income sources, establishing a budget and building credit.
-Facilitated by SDT alumnae who have successfully transitioned from college-life to careers and beyond, this session addresses what can be intimidating topics, in an easy-to-understand format that includes examples and practice activities.
+Facilitated by SDT alumnae who have successfully transitioned from college life to careers and beyond, this session addresses what can be intimidating topics, in an easy-to-understand format that includes examples and practice activities.

-Safe Smart Dating – the COVID Edition
+Safe Smart Dating

 Pre-Recorded Programs for Chapters